...

 International Students: Tips to Improve Your English

-Published On: Monday, July 30, 2018|Categories: Education Info, International students, Learning Strategies, Private School|
+Published On: Monday, July 30, 2018|Categories: International students, Education Info, Learning Strategies, Private School|

 Changing country and adapting to a new culture is difficult for anyone.
 The only exception to this rule is when someone only temporarily changes location for an extended vacation.
 I have never heard of a person complaining about how comfortable the sand feels or how cold the cocktail was in Ibiza.
 But being an international student doesn’t compare to a vacation.
 It’s hard work and it is challenging due to the language barrier.